zynksoftware/Zynk-Workflow/_docs/ConnectWise-Connector/Exporting-GL-Batches-from-ConnectWise-REST-Interface.md

 ### Export Unposted Invoices
 _Required_
-Specify whether Unposted Procurement should be included in the data.
+Specify whether Unposted Invoices should be included in the data.
 This will be defaulted to True.

 ### Export Unposted Procurement
 _Required_